SFDC-Assets/DynamicFlowProgress/README.md

 * 6 different indicator types (see [below](https://github.com/SFDC-Assets/DynamicFlowProgress#indicator-types) for list and screenshots)
 * Override completion % value with your own flow variable (Progress Bar and Progress Ring only)
 * Additionally, it uses Custom Labels for display and assistive text, making it friendly for translation into other languages.
+* This is not a navigation component; it provides a visual representation of which step a user is on in a multi-step process.

 ![video01](images/dflowp_video01.gif)